isomerpages/govtech-gobusiness-main/_browse-all-solutions-ERP-and-Standalone-solutions/Inventory-Mgmt-System.md

 **Support Level and Conditions**

-Up to 50% for SMEs, N.A. for non-SMEs
+Up to 50% for SMEs,  for non-SMEs

 This solution is supported by Enterprise Singapore (EnterpriseSG).